-Bullying
+10. Bullying

-Everyone at Hailey Hall have the right to feel welcome, secure and happy and the aim is to ensure that learners work in a supportive, caring and safe environment without fear of being bullied.

-Bullying is defined as deliberate hurtful behaviour, repeated over a period of time, where it is difficult for those being bullied to defend themselves.

-Bullying is anti-social behaviour, is unacceptable and will not be tolerated.
-Bullying of any sorts prevents members of Hailey Hall's community from being able to fulfil their potential so is detrimental to equality of opportunity at the school.

-The Specific types of bullying include:

-- Bullying related to race, religion or culture - Bullying related to special educational needs or disabilities - Bullying related to appearance or health - Bullying relating to sexual orientation - Bullying of young carers or looked after children or otherwise related to home circumstances - Sexist or sexual bullying - Bullying related to use of online and digital technology
+- 10.1 Everyone at Hailey Hall have the right to feel welcome, secure, and happy and the aim is to ensure that learners work in a supportive, caring and safe environment without fear of being bullied. - 10.2 Bullying is defined as deliberate hurtful behaviour, repeated over a period of time, where it is difficult for those being bullied to defend themselves. - 10.3 Bullying is anti-social behaviour, is unacceptable and will not be tolerated.
+Bullying of any sort prevents members of Hailey Hall's community from being able to fulfil their potential so is detrimental to equality of opportunity at the school. - 10.4 The Specific types of bullying include: - Bullying related to race, religion, or culture - Bullying related to special educational needs or disabilities - Bullying related to appearance or health - Bullying relating to sexual orientation - Bullying of young carers or looked after children or otherwise related to home circumstances - Sexist or sexual bullying - Bullying related to use of online and digital technology.

-It is our aim to
+10.5 It is our aim to

-Challenge attitudes about bullying behaviour, increase understanding for victims of bullying.

-- Help build an anti-bullying ethos in the school. - Only when all issues of bullying are addressed will members in our community be able to fully benefit from the opportunities available at Hailey Hall.
+- Challenge attitudes about bullying behaviour, increase understanding for victims of bullying - Help build an anti-bullying ethos in the school - Only when all issues of bullying are addressed will members in our community be able to fully benefit from the opportunities available at Hailey Hall.

-All kinds of bullying are taken very seriously and all incidents are dealt with immediately by staff and SLT.
+10.6 All kinds of bullying are taken very seriously, and all incidents are dealt with immediately by staff and SLT.

-Anti-Racism
+11. Anti-Racism

-Hailey Hall provides guidelines and effective procedures for the reporting and recording of racist incidents.

-We will ensure that action is taken to support the victims of racism and to deal with perpetrators appropriately.
-The Policy supports and reflects the information in the following documents:

-- Learning for All: Standards for racial equality in schools (CRE, 2000) - Home Office Code of Practice on reporting and recording racist incidents in response to recommendation 15 of the Stephen Lawrence Inquiry Report (April 2000)

-We all have the responsibility to challenge racism in our institution.
+- 11.1 Hailey Hall provides guidelines and effective procedures for the reporting and recording of racist incidents. - 11.2 We will ensure that action is taken to support the victims of racism and to deal with perpetrators appropriately.
+The Policy supports and reflects the information in the following documents: - Learning for All: Standards for racial equality in schools (CRE, 2000) - Home Office Code of Practice on reporting and recording racist incidents in response to recommendation 15 of the Stephen Lawrence Inquiry Report (April 2000) - 11.3 We all have the responsibility to challenge racism in our institution.
 Action will only be successful if it forms part of a wider policy, which is embedded within all our practices.

-Searching and Confiscation Procedure
+12. Screening Searching and Confiscation Procedure

-At Hailey Hall School, in order to help protect pupils it may be necessary to search pupils in accordance with the guidelines on Screening, Searching and Confiscation set out by The Department of Education.
-Reasons for searching pupils:

-- School staff can search a pupil, if the pupil agrees, for any item banned under the school rules; breaches the school is Code of Conduct or is deemed inappropriate by staff.
-If the pupil does not agree to this then other sanctions may be put in place such as detentions, R&R- Recognition & Reflection (internal exclusion) or exclusions. - The Head teacher and staff are authorised by the Department of Education and have a statutory power to search pupils or their possessions, without consent, where they suspect the pupil has certain prohibited items.
-The items that can be searched for under this power are knives, weapons, alcohol and cigarettes, illegal substances and stolen items. - School staff can seize any banned or prohibited item found as a result of a search or which is considered by staff to be harmful or detrimental to school discipline.
+- 12.1 At Hailey Hall School, in order to help protect pupils it may be necessary to search pupils in accordance with the guidelines on Screening, Searching and Confiscation set out by The Department of Education.
+Reasons for screening or searching pupils: - School staff can screen or search a pupil, if the pupil agrees, for any item banned under the school rules; breaches the school's Code of Conduct and is deemed inappropriate by staff.
+If the pupil does not agree to this then other sanctions may be put in place such as detentions, R&R - Recognition & Reflection (internal suspension) or suspensions. - The Headteacher and staff (as directed by the Headteacher) are authorised by the Department of Education and have a statutory power to search pupils or their possessions, without consent, where they suspect the pupil has prohibited items.
+The items that can be searched for under this power are: